rdinch/MathResourceStudio-Help/docs/exercise-sets/Advanced Number Operations/mixed-advanced-operations.md

 2. To set the low end of the range, select the input field for the Range Low option in the options pane and enter a new value to the minimum allowed for that exercise.

+!!! note
-NOTES: To locate the range for any particular option, check the definition area at the bottom of the options pane when an option is selected.
+    To locate the range for any particular option, check the definition area at the bottom of the options pane when an option is selected.
 Some exercises allow negative values to be entered for either the high or low end of the range by using the hyphen as the negative sign, i.e. -10, -999, -1000.

 Change the distribution of values